oppia/oppia-web-developer-docs/Writing-style-guide.md

 - **Hyphen.** Use hyphens to link all words in a compound adjective (i.e. ' game-day snacks' ).
 Do not use a hyphen if the construction includes an adverb ending in -ly (i.e. ' a globally inspired feast' ).
 - **Period.** Don't use a period after a single sentence or phrase used in isolation, such as in a toast, label, or notification.
 Wherever two or more sentences run together, use a period for each sentence.
 - **Question mark.** Use a question mark if the string is a question.
 - **Quotation marks.** Use single quotes to refer to in-product labels or buttons.
+Use double quotes when quoting something said by a person.
 - **Serial comma.** Always use the serial comma (i.e. ' word, word, and word' ).
 Serial commas make text clearer, more consistent, and easier to read.
 - **Spacing after periods.** Include only one space after each period.